SlieT/colorClash/README.md

 - implement imageData correctly (also change Width and Height, maybe create an Image for easier internal useage) - if this is done change the name to imgData and add it to "undo".

-- if canvasWidthExt or canvasHeightExt changes apply these changes to the imgWidth or imgHeight if it affects them.

 Notice